FBI tracking major uptick in teens targeted by online threat “sextortion”

 Coffren said there are also resources available to help you remove inappropriate images from social media.

-If you or someone you know has been a victim of child sexual exploitation, you can call the national CyberTipLine.
-This number is 1-800-THE-LOST and someone is available 24/7.
+If you or someone you know has been a victim of child sexual exploitation, you can call the 24-hour national CyberTipLine at 1-800-THE-LOST.

-The National Center for Missing and Exploited Children (NCMEC) has also outlined steps parents and young people can take including:
+The NCMEC has also outlined steps parents and young people can take, including:

 Get help before deciding whether to pay money or otherwise comply with the predator.
 Cooperating or paying rarely stops the blackmail and continued harassment.